-At the end of June, Florida Gov. Ron DeSantis approved $800,000 in state funding for the Bitner Plante ALS Initiative of Florida.
-The Initiative provides support for ALS patients seeking treatment at the multidisciplinary ALS clinics located at Mayo Clinic, Jacksonville; University of South Florida, Tampa; University of Miami; and UF Health Jacksonville.
+In May 2021, Florida Gov. Ron DeSantis approved $1 million in state funding for the Bitner Plante ALS Initiative of Florida.
+The Initiative provides support for people living with ALS seeking treatment at the multidisciplinary ALS clinics located at Mayo Clinic, Jacksonville; University of South Florida, Tampa; University of Miami; Holy Cross Hospital, Ft.
+Lauderdale; and UF Health Jacksonville.

-This year's appropriation was an increase from $100,000 the program received in the previous fiscal year.
-Rep. Travis Cummings, Sen. Aaron P. Bean, Rep. Holly Raschein, Rep. MaryLynn Magar and Sen. Rob Bradley all served as champions for the Bitner Plante Initiative throughout the state's budget planning season.
+Sen. Aaron P. Bean and Rep. Jayer Williamson served as champions for the Bitner Plante Initiative throughout the state's budget planning season.

 Be sure to thank Gov. DeSantis, as well as your state senator and state representative, for their support of Bitner Plante.
 If you are using Twitter or Facebook, don't forget to tag @ALSFlorida!

 If you are interested in joining our advocacy program, please sign up here.